Eileen-S-L/SAFEUS_WebsiteProject/user_analysis.md

 ## Expand
 - the dataset is limited, users might make biased assumptions or overgeneralize the results about specific age groups or substances without sufficient evidence/ or information
 - the data only asks for state and year it does not provide graphs for better visualisation
+- It could be improved by adding visual graphs or connecting to live data updates.
 ## Repeat
 - we repeat this CIDER process twice, all ideas are recorded in previous sections.